Kirra FAQ

 The Kirra objective is to rethink the way we live as individuals, together, in communities and cities.

-We aim to have at least 6 Kirra property locations in Australia, which allows the diversity required to ensure that we capture all the necessary regional data to demonstrate that our preferred way of living can be replicated with minimal cost, and maximum ecological benefit.
+We aim to have at least 6 Kirra property locations in Australia, which allows the diversity required to ensure that we capture all the necessary regional data to demonstrate that our preferred way of living can be replicated with minimal cost and maximum ecological benefit, in a scientific and compelling way.
 We don't anticipate changing the world, but we can change the world for a small group of people.
 To this end, we are also seeking to establish a seaside property with a view to oceanographic research and studies.

-Along the way, as part of our journey, we want to share the research and learning, foster closer ties with other like minded communities and groups, and demonstrate what can be done, how it can be done, and what difference it will really make along the way or in the end.
+Along the way, as part of our journey, we want to share the research and learning, foster closer ties and relationships with other like-minded communities, groups and individuals, and demonstrate what can be done, how it can be done, and what difference it will really make along the way or in the end.

 Can I join Kirra?